 With time being a limited and valuable resource, self-processing was a bad fit for Legend Engineering.

-But after one of his surveyors was injured during an on-site survey, Reed knew he needed a solution that worked to help with his surveying jobs.
+After one of his surveyors was injured during an on-site survey, Reed knew he needed a solution that worked to help with his surveying jobs.
 “He hurt his knee.
 He actually quit the surveying profession on us.
 We’ve had a terrible time trying to replace him,” said Reed.

 Before using drone surveying, man hours and crew time expended to get survey data was one of their bigger time sinks.
 “Being able to get out and do all the field work we needed with one field surveyor and one office surveyor—our field time was becoming the bottleneck,” Reed noted.